VyacheslavPritykin/NFormlySchema/README.md

 ##### FieldGroup
 `NFormlySchema.FieldGroupAttribute` over a complex property type.
 > If FieldGroupAttribute is not set over the complex property type, then the
-> generated Formly Schema is flat and nested properties are represented by complex
+> generated Formly Schema is flat, and nested properties are represented by complex
 > keys like: "RootProperty.SubRootProperty.ChildProperty

 ##### FieldGroupClassName